anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 ## Functionality ##
 There are several modules in the package.
 Each module has several functions.

-1. **Module: anomaly_libs module**
+**Module: anomaly_libs module**

-2. **Module: anomaly_data_preprocessing module**
+**Module: anomaly_data_preprocessing module**
-  - min\_samples = find\_min\_samples(df)
+1. min\_samples = find\_min\_samples(df)
    - Definition: This function is used to find an hyperparameter for DBSCAN.
      -- Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.
    - Input Parameters: df is the dataset.
-     - Output: Returns min\_samples as 2\*n, where n = the dimensionlity of the data.
+   - Output: Returns min\_samples.

-  * eps = find\_eps(df)
+2. eps = find\_eps(df)
    - Definition: This function is used to find an hyperparameter for DBSCAN.
      -- Find eps: eps is chosen as the point of maximum curvature of the k-NN distance graph.
    - Input Parameters: df is the dataset.
    - Output: Returns eps.

 3. p = find\_seasonal\_period(df)
    - Definition: This function is used to find an hyperparameter for Thymeboost.
      -- Find p: seasonal\_period is chosen as the first expected seasonal period at the maximum amplitude, computed using Fast Fourier Transform.
    - Input Parameters: df is the dataset.
    - Output: Returns seasonal\_period.

 4. output = detrend(df, id\_column, time\_column, time\_format):
    - Definition: This function is used to identify trend and then, detrend a time series.
      -- Identify trend: Augmented Dickey Fuller Test (ADF test) is used to capture trend of the time series.
      -- Detrend: 'detrend' function is used from the 'scipy' module for detrending the time series.
    - Input Parameters:
      -- df is the dataset.
      -- id\_column is the column over which the function will iterate.
      -- time\_column is the datetime column.
      -- time\_format is the datetime format of time\_column.
    - Output: Returns detrended time series.

 5.  output = deseasonalise(df, id_column, time_column, time_format)
    - Definition: This function is used to determine seasonality and then, deseasonlise a time series.
      -- Determine seasonality: Autocorrelation function is used to check seasonality.
      -- Deseasonalise: 'seasonal_decompose' function is used from the 'statsmodel' module for deseasonalising the time series.
    - Input Parameters:
      -- df is the dataset.
      -- id\_column is the column over which the function will iterate.
      -- time\_column is the datetime column.
      -- time\_format is the datetime format of time\_column.
    - Output: Returns deseasonalised time series.

-  6. (best_nu, best_kernel) = parameters_oc_svm(X, y, trials=10)
+6. (best\_nu, best\_kernel) = parameters_oc_svm(X, y, trials=10)
-     - Definition: This function is used to parameters for One Class SVM.
+   - Definition: This function is used to hyperparameters for One Class SVM.
-       -- Best optimal kernal using Optuna hyperparameter optimization framework
+     -- Find best\_nu & best\_kernel: Best optimal nu and kernal are found using Optuna hyperparameter optimization framework
    - Input Parameters:
      -- df is the dataset.
      -- id\_column is the column over which the function will iterate.
      -- time\_column is the datetime column.
      -- time\_format is the datetime format of time\_column.
-     - Output: Returns best_nu and best_kernel.
+   - Output: Returns best\_nu and best\_kernel.

-3. **Module: anomaly_models module**
+**Module: anomaly_models module**
-  1. min\_samples = find\_min\_samples(df)
+1. ifo_labels = fit_iforest(X, \** kwargs)
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+     -- Model: Isolation forest is a decision tree based anomaly detection algorithm.
+               It isolates the outliers by randomly selecting a feature, and then randomly selecting a split value between the max and min values of that feature.
+               It randomly selects a feature, and then randomly selects a split value from the max and min values of that feature.
+               It isolates the outliers based on path length of the node/data point in the tree structure.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameter for Isolation Forest from a keyword-based Python dictionary.
+   - Output: Returns the anomaly labels.

+2. labels = fit_dbscan(X, \** kwargs)
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+     -- Model: DBSCAN is a density based anomaly detection algorithm.
+               It groups together the points in clusters which are in high density regions, whereas the other points are marked as outliers.
+               It groups together the core points in clusters which are in high density regions, surrounded by border points.
+               It marks the other points as outliers.
+     -- Prediction labels: Anomaly marked as -1 and normal as 1.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameters for DBSCAN, eps and min\_samples.
+   - Output: Returns the anomaly labels.

+ 3. labels = fit_ThymeBoost(df, \** kwargs)
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+     -- Model: ThymeBoost is an anomaly detection algorithm which applies gradient boosting on time series decomposition.
+                It is a time series model for trend/seasonality/exogeneous estimation and decomposition using gradient boosting.
+                It classifies a datapoint as outlier when it does not lie within the range of the fitted trend.
+     -- Prediction labels: Anomaly marked as -1 and normal as 1.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameter for Thymeboost, seasonal\_period.
+   - Output: Returns the anomaly labels.

+ 4. labels = fit_oc_svm(df, \** kwargs)
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+     -- Model: One-Class Support Vector Machine (SVM) is an anomaly detection algorithm.
+               It finds a hyperplane that seperates the data set from the origin such that the hyperplane is as close to the datapoints as possible.
+It fits a non-linear boundary around the dense region of the data set separating the remaining points as outliers.
+               It minimises the volume of the hypersphere that seperates the data points from the origin in the feature space.
+               It marks the data points outside the hypersphere as outliers.
+     -- Prediction labels: Anomaly marked as -1 and normal as 1.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameter for One Class SVM, best\_nu and best\_kernel.
+   - Output: Returns the anomaly labels.

+5. labels = fit_lof(df, k):
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+     -- Model: Local outlier factor (LOF) is an anomaly detection algorithm.
+               It computes the local density deviation of a data point with respect to its neighbors.
+               It considers the data points that fall within a substantially lower density range than its neighbours as outliers.
+     -- Prediction labels: Anomaly marked as -1 and normal as 1.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameter for LOF, alg.
+   - Output: Returns the anomaly labels.

+6. labels = fit_tadgan(df, k):
-     - Definition: This function is used to find an hyperparameter for DBSCAN.
+   - Definition: This function is used to fit a model to the data and predict anomaly labels.
-       -- Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.
+     -- Model:
+     -- Prediction labels: Anomaly marked as -1 and normal as 1.
-     - Input Parameters: df is the dataset.
+   - Input Parameters:
+     -- X is the dataset.
+     -- \** kwargs takes the hyperparameter for tadgan, epochs.
-     - Output: Returns min\_samples as 2\*n, where n = the dimensionlity of the data.
+   - Output: Returns the anomaly labels.
+   -
 **Not implemented yet:**
-1. 95% confidence interval (+-1.96/sqrt(n))
+1. 95% confidence interval (+-1.96/sqrt(n)) for autocorr
+2. comments disappeared in code.

 ### Target audience ###
 Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.